Boliviano (1864–1963)

 The first boliviano was the currency of Bolivia from 1864 to 1963.
 Due to rising inflation, it was replaced with the peso boliviano at an exchange rate of 1000 bolivianos to 1 peso.
 The peso was later replaced by the second Bolivian boliviano.

 History

 The first boliviano was introduced in 1864.
 It was equivalent to eight soles or half a scudo in the former currency.
 Initially, it was subdivided into 100 centécimos but this was altered to centavos in 1870.
 The name bolivar was used for an amount of ten bolivianos.

 The boliviano was initially pegged at a rate of 1 boliviano = 5 French francs.
-On December 31, 1908, the currency was put on a new gold standard, with 12 1/2 bolivianos = £1 stg (or 1s.
+On December 31, 1908, the currency was put on a new gold standard, with 12 1/2 bolivianos = 1 pound sterling (or 1s.
 7.2d. sterling per boliviano).
 A series of devaluations relative to the pound followed:

 In 1940, multiple exchange rates to the U.S. dollar were established (40 and 55 bolivianos = 1 dollar).
 However, the boliviano continued to fall in value.
 In 1963, it was replaced by the peso boliviano (ISO 4217: BOP) at a rate of one thousand to one.